Statement about former Zone B

 To this day, the real legal situation is the one represented in the Movement’s Notice of Default which, therefore is once again an important reading, and does also explain the question of “zone B” and of its present legal status, which the opponents of the Free Territory hide and deny.

-In short: for reasons and by the means described in the document, the International Community has never amended the effects of the Treaty of Peace with Italy and of the Memorandum of Understanding of London only when it comes to the legal status of the main “zone A” (Trieste, international Free Port, municipalities nearby), which therefore remains the present-day Free Territory under the temporary civil administration entrusted to the Government (not to the State) of Italy by virtue of an international trusteeship mandate.
-Therefore it can be impugned exactly in such terms and limits, which are those needed to save and revive Trieste.
+In short: for the scope and purposes outlined in the document, the International Community has never amended the effects of the Italian Peace Treaty and of the Memorandum of Understanding of London only when it comes to the legal status of main “zone A” (Trieste, international Free Port, municipalities nearby).
+The area does therefore remain the present-day Free Territory entrusted to the Italian Government’s (not to the Italian State’s) temporary civil administration under a special trusteeship mandate.
+This is the framework in which Question Trieste can be opened today, and such terms are those needed to save and revive Trieste.

-On the contrary, as for “zone B” the temporary civil administration was entrusted to the Yugoslav Government, which ceased to exist without the mandate being expressly entrusted to the Governments of the new States of Slovenia and of Croatia, as it was never entrusted to either of them.
-The International Community has actually preferred recognising their present-day borders, which include former “zone B”.
-Changing, by doing so, its legal status in 1991-92, by the will of all United Nations Member States and of all signatories of both the Treaty of Peace and the Memorandum of Understanding of London.
+On the contrary, the Yugoslav Government – in charge of administering “zone B” – has ceased to exist.
+And its mandate was never entrusted to the Governments of the new States of Slovenia and of Croatia.
+Instead, the International Community has rather recognized their present-day borders, which include former “zone B”.
+This resulted in a change of legal status (1991-92) by the will of all UN Member States and of all signatories of both the Italian Peace Treaty and the aforementioned MoU.

 So let us leave disinformation and political talk to those responsible of the disaster that we alone are working to solve for real.